DuncanSchouten/barber-jekyll/_works/100-dinners.md

 ---
 layout: portfolio-item
 title: 100 Dinners Program Design
+description: In 2017, I assisted in the development of a new alumni engagement program for UBC.
+My work included research, service design, and design of the program's website.
-description: Research, Service Design, UX Design
+duties: Research, Service Design, UX Design
 author: Duncan Schouten
 date: 2018-11-02 00:00:00 +0000
 sort-order: 1